-- The Chilean film No chronicles the attempts of Chile's opposition parties to oust Pinochet in 1988 and 1989, with the focus being on the media battle that was waged against him.
+- The Academy Award-nominated Chilean film No (2012), starring Gael García Bernal, chronicles the attempts of Chile's opposition parties to oust Pinochet in 1988 and 1990, with the focus being on the media battle that was waged against him.
 Pinochet himself is not portrayed by any actor—rather old footage of him is used.

-- The film Missing from the eighties chronicles the disappearance of journalist Charles Horman who vanished in the aftermath of Pinochet's coup while on assignment in Chile.
+- The 1982 Costa-Gavras film missing.
+(1982), starring Jack Lemmon and Sissy Spacek, chronicles the disappearance of American journalist Charles Horman, who vanished in the aftermath of Pinochet's coup while on assignment in Chile.

-- Of Love And Shadows (1994) is a romantic film, set in Pinochet's Chile, in which magazine editor Irene falls in love with Francisco, a photographer with leftist sympathies who opens her eyes to the atrocities being committed under the general.
+- Of Love And Shadows, also based on an Isabel Allende novel (and also starring Antonio Banderas), is a romantic film set in Pinochet's Chile, in which magazine editor Irene falls in love with Francisco, a photographer with leftist sympathies who opens her eyes to the atrocities being committed by the military.

-- While it is never explicitly confirmed, the unnamed South American country in Death and the Maiden, if often identified as Chile under Pinochet.
+- While it is never explicitly confirmed, the unnamed South American country in Death and the Maiden is often identified as Chile under Pinochet.

 - Machuca is about two friends, one poor and one wealthy, living through the last days of the Allende presidency, and the first days of the coup d'etat.
 The richer friend, Gonzalo Infante, eventually abandons the poorer one, Pedro Machuca, in order to save himself from Pinochet's soldiers during the clearing out of a ghetto.